Thank You, Happy Birthday: Music

-The album is a noticeable evolution from their first album.
-It’s more eclectic, abrasive, and experimental, blending alternative rock, post-punk, grunge, and garage rock, with a sharper, more chaotic edge.

 The album also took a more experimental approach.
 Some songs were even angrier than their first album.
 The Tampa Bay Times wrote “Thank You Happy Birthday, goes insane.
 Like a bipolar schizophrenic, the album is constantly changing.”

+Guitarist Brad Shultz, cited guitar duo Santo & Johnny to R&B vocal group the Coasters as key influences on the album.
+Many of the records clouds of backward guitar noise were created with a Boomerang III Phrase Sampler pedal.

 The album lyrics touched upon not selling out as seen in tracks like "Sell Yourself" and "Shake Me Down".
 This attitude largely lent to the songs' poignant sound and connected them with an audience that is more concerned with principle than catchiness.
 Also touching upon inner turmoil, identity along with critiquing materialism and fame.

 Singles

 The first single, titled "Shake Me Down", was released on November 22, 2010, and was announced by the band via their Twitter account as being played on radio stations from November 17 onward.
 Also on November 17, they released an unofficial video for the song.
 On January 11, 2011, the official video was released.
 For the week of February 25 through March 5, 2011, the single was number 1 on Billboard Rock Songs chart.
 In the week of January 11 the band was named the MTV PUSH artist of the week.
 The song also cracked the Billboard Hot 100 peaking at number 78, which is the highest any of their songs has charted.

 On the November 18, 2010, "2024" was made a free download on Filter magazine's website.

 On December 27, 2010, "Around My Head" was released as the free song of the week on iTunes.
 The song was later released as an official single on 4 May 2011.
 In the week of 6 July 2011, the single charted at number 18 on Billboard Alternative Songs.

 The second track on the album, "Aberdeen" was released as a single on September 15, 2011.
+The songs music video was later released which was made completely out of clay animation which followed a clumsy, lonely dragon-like monster.